List of sultans in the Comoro Islands

 Several sultanates in the Comoro Islands, an archipelago in the Indian Ocean, were founded after the introduction of Islam into the area in the 15th century.
 Other titles could also be fani, mfaume and ntibe.
 Unlike sultans in many other Arab nations, these sultans had little real power.
 At one time alone on the island of Ndzuwani or Nzwani (today Anjouan), 40 fanis and other chiefs shared power of the island; Ngazidja (today Grand Comore) was at many times divided into 11 sultanates.
 This article addresses the major sultanates.

 The term Shirazis (derived from the former Persian capital Shiraz) is a reference to Iranian roots, in some dynasties.
 The sultans of Hamamvu (Washirazi sultans) are a surviving dynasty that claims origins in Persia and carries an extant connection to the Washirazi people of the East African Coast.

-The following five cities have been collectively proposed as a UNESCO World Heritage Site:
+The following five cities have been collectively inscribed as a UNESCO World Heritage Site in 2026: